-where A is the horizontal area, uy is the vertical velocity component by CFD solution and t is the sampling interval.
+where A is the horizontal area, uy is the vertical velocity component in the CFD solution, and t is the sampling interval.

-A very complicated numerical intervention is required to maintain momentum conservation.
-The average velocities of particles in Jth cell is equal to the velocity uJ in continuum cell.
+A very complicated numerical intervention is required to maintain the momentum conservation.
+The average velocity of particles in Jth cell is equal to the velocity uJ in the continuum cell.